Our Team

 President, Co-founder, Author

-Scott is a dedicated researcher-clinician, a prolific writer, and the editor for Stuttering Therapy Resources.
-Scott loves metaphors and analogies, as well as flow charts and box-and-line diagrams.
-Scott is a Professor of Communicative Sciences and Disorders at Michigan State University, where he conducts research on the speaker's lived experience of stuttering.
-Scott is currently focused on an NIH-funded research project examining the variability of stuttering across situations.
-In addition, Scott maintains a private practice and frequently provides workshops on stuttering and counseling strategies for Speech-Language Pathologists around the globe.
+Scott is a dedicated researcher-clinician and a prolific writer.
+Scott loves metaphors, analogies, flow charts, and box-and-line diagrams.
+A Professor of Communicative Sciences and Disorders at Michigan State University, he conducts research on the speaker's experience of stuttering.
+His research is funded by both the National Institutes of Health / National Institute of Deafness and Other Communication Disorders (NIH/NIDCD) and the National Science Foundation (NSF).
+He also maintains a private practice and frequently provides workshops on stuttering and counseling strategies for Speech-Language Pathologists around the globe.
 He is an ASHA Fellow and recipient of the National Stuttering Association's Speech-Language Pathologist of the Year and Hall of Fame awards.
-Information about Scott’s practice and seminars can be found at www.Yaruss.com.
-When he’s not working, Scott loves traveling with Virginia and the family (often to places where he’s learning and teaching about stuttering), scuba diving (ideally in some remote and exotic location), photography (of said remote location), and reading.
+In 2024, Scott received the William J. Beal Outstanding Faculty Award from Michigan State University.
+Info about Scott’s practice and seminars can be found at www.Yaruss.com.
+When he’s not working, Scott loves traveling with Virginia and the family (often to places where he’s learning and teaching about stuttering), scuba diving (ideally in some remote and exotic location), photography (of said remote location), playing (with) his guitar, and reading.

 Nina Reeves, MS, CCC-SLP, BCS-F